lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 $$
 Here $\varepsilon_{\text{activate}}$ defines a threshold above which the system can resolve variation in the $i$-th direction with sufficient information gain.
 This marks a transition from latent to emergent status.

-When this happens the corresponding parameter $\theta_i$ becomes an active degree of freedom, the associated observable $H_i$ becomes measurable (internally resolvable), the system’s effective basis ${H_i}$ is extended or rotated to reflect the new structure.
+When this happens, the corresponding parameter $\theta_i$ becomes an active degree of freedom, and the associated observable $H_i$ becomes internally resolvable.
+The system’s effective observable basis $\{H_i\}$ is updated — either by extension or rotation — to reflect the newly emergent structure.

 This update is not arbitrary.
 The new basis must remain consistent with the information geometry — that is, the Fisher matrix $G(\boldsymbol{\theta})$ must remain positive definite and aligned with the updated entropy gradients.
 One may think of this as a local frame adaptation: the system reorganizes its observables to align with the current information flow.

 This leads to a piecewise unfolding of structure.
 Within each phase, a subset of variables is active and governs dynamics, when a new variable activates, the dimensionality of the effective system increases, each activation increases entropy, reorganizes curvature, and shifts the system’s trajectory.

 Over time, this defines a staged emergence process, in which new variables appear sequentially as the system climbs through successive regions of increasing entropy and asymmetry.
-The basis ${H_i}$ is thus not globally fixed, but emerges dynamically as a function of the internal information landscape.
+The basis $\{H_i\}$ is thus not globally fixed, but emerges dynamically as a function of the internal information landscape.

 \endif